How to Manage Storage Spaces in Windows 11

 With Storage spaces, you can create a Storage poolrename a Storage pooladd physical disk drives to a Storage pooladd a Storage space to an existing Storage pooloptimize a storage pool, rename a physical disk in a Storage pool, and more.

-When you create a new Storage space, it will appear in File Explorer as a virtual drive with a drive letter.
+Creating a new Storage space will appear in File Explorer as a virtual drive with a drive letter.
 You can disconnect or offline a space using the “Disconnect” button.

-Disconnecting a space will hide it from File Explorer until the space is reconnected or brought back online.
-Disconnecting and reconnecting storage spaces will not delete any data from them.
+Disconnecting a space will hide it from File Explorer until it is reconnected or brought back online.
+Disconnecting and reconnecting storage spaces will not delete data from them.

-You may want to temporarily disconnect a storage space to hide it from File Explorer or prevent any changes to the data stored within it.
+You may want to temporarily disconnect a storage space to hide it from File Explorer or prevent any changes to its data.
 This can be useful if you want to limit access to specific files or folders or if you’re experiencing issues with the storage space and need to troubleshoot the problem.

 On the other hand, you may want to connect a previously disconnected storage space to regain access to the data stored within it.
 This can be useful if you need to access specific files or folders that were previously hidden or if you want to resume using the storage space.